Ruth2014/bio2092/04_Microbial_genomics/README.md

 ## Introduction

-The objective of this practical is to gain some further hands-on experience of next-generation sequencing data.
-Specifically, we will use whole-genome shotgun sequence data, generated using the Illumina sequencing platforms (HiSeq and MiSeq).
+The objective of this practical is to gain some further hands-on experience of next-generation sequencing data and see how it can be analysed for a real-world application: we are going to focus on predicting antibiotic resistance (phenotype) from genomic sequence (genotype), which of course is of particular relevance in microbial pathogens.prediction of antibiotic susceptibility.
+Specifically, we will use
+whole-genome shotgun sequence data, generated using the Illumina sequencing platforms (HiSeq and MiSeq).
 We will use data from pathogenic bacteria, including some of the same data as in the previous practical session.